 - Visually inspect your outdoor unit and remove any debris

 Why should I hire a professional for HVAC maintenance instead of DIY?

 Professionals in the HVAC industry get access to the latest training on new technologies.
-For example, our team attends a yearly manufacturer training where we learn about new products, get hands-on training with new tools, and hone-in on best practices.
+For example, our team attends a yearly manufacturer training where we learn about new products, get hands-on training with new tools, and hone in on best practices.
 This information may take many years to make it to a DIY article or YouTube video.

-In short: HVAC technicians are servicing equipment in homes like yours day in, day out.
+In short: HVAC technicians are servicing equipment in homes like your day in, day out.
 They have encountered all sorts of challenges in servicing equipment and are prepared with solutions.
 Those that try to DIY maintenance on HVAC systems do not have the training, industry-specific knowledge, or skills that the professionals have.

-HVAC Maintenance By Professionals
+HVAC Maintenance by Professionals

 When you hire a professional to do your HVAC maintenance in the Inland Empire area, you get more than the basics shown in DIY articles.

 There will be the normal clean-up as you’ve probably already read about.
 For example, clearing debris, washing outdoor coils, and cleaning indoor coils.
 We will also replace your air filter.
 So far, this is simple…right?
 Additionally, our team will take care of:

 - Checking your drains and drain pan – clearing any clogs and ensuring your system is draining properly